Read the notice in PDF format

 If you are entitled to have the data we have about you erased, you may instead request us to restrict the use of the data to storage.
 If we need to use the data solely to assert a legal claim, you may also demand that other use of the data be restricted to storage.
 We may, however, be entitled to use the data for other purposes, for instance to assert a legal claim or if you have granted your consent to this.

-Where consent is the legal basis for a specific processing activity, you may withdraw your consent at any time.
+Where consent is the legal basis for a specific processing activity, you may withdraw your consent at any time with future effect.
 Please note that if you withdraw your consent, we may not be able to offer you specific services or products.
 Note also that we will continue to use your personal data, for example to fulfil an agreement we have made with you or if we are required by law to do so.

 If we use data based on your consent or as a result of an agreement, and the data processing is automated, you have a right to request a copy of the data you have provided in a digital machine-readable format.